 No workplace is a complete paradise.
 It’s important to tell your own story and be authentic.

-This social media best practice comes recommended by Nicole Matijssen, Employer Branding & Recruitment Specialist at A.S.
-Watson Benelux and Content Stadium client.
+This employer branding social media best practice comes recommended by Nicole Matijssen, Employer Branding Specialist at Sunweb Group (previously at A.S.
+Watson), and a Content Stadium client.

 She adds: “Share both the good and the bad.
 Because that’s the reality.
 For example, Kruidvat [one of A.S.
 Watson’s retail brands] is a fun place to work, but it’s also hard work.
 We tell both sides of the story on our channels.
 We’ll put on team challenges which show the team having fun, but also working hard.”